JLW-7/HTML-Basics/README.md

 Congratulations!
 You’ve completed the HTML basics tutorial.
 By now, you should be familiar with the essential building blocks of HTML and ready to start building your own web pages.

-For further learning, explore more advanced topics like CSS (styling) and JavaScript (interactivity).
+For further learning, explore more advanced topics like CSS and JavaScript (tutorials coming soon).

-Happy coding!

 ___

-### If you found this helpful, please show some love by giving this a repo a star!
-Enjoy programming!
+### IF YOU FOUND THIS HELPFUL, PLEASE SHOW SOME LOVE BY GIVING THIS REPO A STAR!
+HAPPY CODING!